presidential-innovation-fellows/FormTimer/README.md

 FormTimer times how long your forms take to fill out.
 Use it to make decisions based on real, live data, and to help complete burden estimates in compliance with the [Paperwork Reduction Act](http://www.archives.gov/federal-register/laws/paperwork-reduction/).

-## Repository Structure

-FormTimer has two components: the frontend javascript, and the backend server-side code that receives the results.
-If you just want to use Google Analytics to track your results, then all you'll need is `formtimer.js`, the frontend code.
-If you want to run your own server to receive the results, we've included an example of one, built in NodeJS, which you can find in the `formtimer-node/` directory.

 ## Use With Google Analytics

 FormTimer couldn't be easier to install.
 Just add this code right above the closing `</body>` tag.
 This will initialize FormTimer for each form on the page.